 - Monthly careers newsletters are emailed to students about higher education, apprenticeship and other opportunities

-Email firstname.lastname@example.org to book an appointment or come into the Careers Department based on Room 166.
-Our opening times are Monday to Thursday 9.30am – 3.30pm
+Email firstname.lastname@example.org to book an appointment or come into the Careers Department based in Room 166.
+Our opening times are Monday to Thursday 9.30am – 4.00pm.

 Get in touch